 How does this affect me?

 These OSR herbicides are critical to weed control and growing a successful crop of oilseed rape, some of them are also important in controlling blackgrass across the rotation.
-Restrictions on the use of these herbicides threatens the economic viability of oilseed rape which is a valuable break crop and a means of fulfilling the three crop rule.
+Restrictions on the use of these herbicides threatens the economic viability of oilseed rape which is a valuable break crop.

 So what is being done?